markovmodel/PySFD/README.md

 - `sPBSF_Correlation`: (partial) correlations between sPBSF features (see spbsf module)

-Each of these feature classes contained in each module is derived from `PySFD.features._feature_agent.FeatureAgent`.
+Each of these feature classes contained in each module is derived from `pysfd.features._feature_agent.FeatureAgent`.
-Each such feature class is instantiated and passed as a `FeatureObj` object into an `PySFD.PySFD` object, which in turn extracts the essential feature function from `FeatureObj` via `FeatureObj.get_feature_func()`.
+Each such feature class is instantiated and passed as a `FeatureObj` object into an `pysfd.PySFD` object, which in turn extracts the essential feature function from `FeatureObj` via `FeatureObj.get_feature_func()`.
 These features classes can be exented by adding further feature classes in each existing feature module, or adding further feature modules (make sure then to update `PySFD/features/__init__.py`).